Strasbourg to Lagarde, off the beaten path

 Our first excursion takes us by foot to Lutzelbourg Castle today, a 12th century fortress built overlooking the Zorn Valley.
 This afternoon we cruise towards Saverne, enjoying a visit to the towering Haut- Barr Castle.
 Strategically positioned at 470m above sea level, it is also known as 'the Eye of Alsace'.
 Here we are rewarded with unparalleled views over the Alsace plain.
 On our return to the boat, we stop briefly at the Chappe Tower - an ancient telegraph boasting an interactive display of communication through the ages.
 You have some free time to explore later in Saverne.

-This morning we enjoy a guided tour of Saverne discovering many of the sites not usually seen by tourists including the town's main street with its unicorn fountain (Saverne's emblem) and Katz house, adorned with beautifully decorated, half-timbered sculpturing.
+This morning we enjoy a guided tour of Saverne, discovering many of the sites not usually seen by tourists including the town's main street with its unicorn fountain (Saverne's emblem) and Katz house, a tavern adorned with beautifully decorated, half-timbered sculpturing that dates back to 1605.
 We also visit the church of Notre Dame and the surviving 12th century porch tower.
-During our tour we observe many examples of the town's historical architecture, with buildings dating from the 14th and 18th centuries.
-This evening dinner is served in a local restaurant and giving you the chance to experience a local delicacy - tarte flambée.
+We observe many examples of the town's historical architecture, with buildings ranging from the 14th and 18th centuries.
+This evening dinner is served in a local restaurant and gives you the chance to experience a local delicacy - tarte flambée.
+Made from bread dough which has been rolled out as thinly as possible - tradition dictates that tarte flambée should always be rectangular in shape - it is then loaded with fromage blanc, crème fraîche, thinly sliced onions and lardons, making for a delicious and traditional meal.

-After a buffet breakfast, we disembark the barge for the last time and transfer to the railway station in Strasbourg.
-Here we catch the train to Paris for our onward journey to London.
-On arrival our tour concludes.
+After a buffet breakfast, transfer to the railway station in Strasbourg.
+Here we catch the train to Paris for our onward journey to London St Pancras International, the ending point of our wonderful cruise holiday.

 Discover the cultural and historical background of this industrial town located at the edge of the Vosges mountains on a guided tour.